Get Help

 | National Bank | 1-888-835-6281 |

-If you sent cryptocurrency: Recovery is very difficult, but still report to police.
+If cryptocurrency was sent: Recovery is very difficult, but still report to police.
 It helps build cases against criminal networks.

 Canadian Anti-Fraud Centre

-Report financial losses to the Canadian Anti-Fraud Centre — even if you’ve already reported to police.
+Report financial losses to the Canadian Anti-Fraud Centre — even if already reported to police.

 - Phone: 1-888-495-8501